 As an example, consider the problem illustrated in Figure \ref{inst_fig}.
-There are four agents who have already completed three steps in an environment where each service can only be performed by a single vehicle.
-If we consider the environment steps with agents acting simultaneously, internally, it must handle conflicting actions and apply some tiebreaker rule to determine each agent's actions.
+Four agents have already completed three steps in an environment where each service can only be performed by a single vehicle.
+If agents act simultaneously during a specific step of a given environment, the environment must internally handle conflicting actions and apply tiebreaker rules to determine which action each agent should execute.
 This approach has two main drawbacks.
-First, once an agent's action is selected, the environment's state changes, leaving other agents to make decisions based on outdated observations (\cite{PettingZoo}).
-Moreover, assuming simultaneous action by all agents does not translate directly into practical applications, where agents have to decide their actions at different times (\cite{menda2018deep}).
-These issues are absent when agents operate sequentially, as decisions are made using the latest environmental observations and can take into account the other agents' timelines.
-This led us to adopt the AEC model in the foundations of our library.
+First, once an agent’s action is selected, the environment’s state changes, causing the other agents to base their decisions on outdated observations (\cite{PettingZoo}).
+Second, the assumption of simultaneous action by all agents does not directly lead to practical applications in which agents must decide their actions at different times (c.f. \cite{menda2018deep}).
+These issues are mitigated when agents operate sequentially, as decisions are made based on the latest environmental observations and can account for the timelines of other agents.
+These observations led us to adopt the AEC model as one of the foundations of our library.